DomBBB/old-dombbb.github.io/index.md

 _Note: The online version does not always work.
 It is recommended to download these resources here.
 You can download them directly from Github or open the online version of the file & use the menu buttons File > Download._

+There also is a HTML version of these files (see Github), if you don't want to always open Jupyter.

 Introduction to Python: [Online Version](https://dombbb.github.io/cs-fs23/lab?path=repetition%2FGMI+2022+-+Introduction+to+Python.ipynb)

 Introduction to OOP (classes & @ property): TBA